• Homeowner

 Identify the issue you want to complain about

-You should be prepared to tell EWOV what specific decision made by the utilities provider you are unhappy with – this could be situations where the utilities provider has:
+You should be prepared to tell EWOV what specific decision made by the utility provider you are unhappy with – this could be situations where the utility provider has:

 • Failed to offer you a payment plan or hardship arrangement when you indicated that you are in financial stress